Keep Up With McLean!

 September is National Suicide Prevention Month, which helps shine a light on a topic that is often not discussed out of fear and stigma.

-According to Dost Öngür, MD, PhD, chief of the Psychotic Disorders Division at McLean Hospital, the recent suicide of actor and comedian Robin Williams served as a stark reminder that we have a long way to go in helping people at serious risk for self-harm.
+According to Dost Öngür, MD, PhD, chief of the Center of Excellence in Psychotic Disorders at McLean Hospital, the recent suicide of actor and comedian Robin Williams served as a stark reminder that we have a long way to go in helping people at serious risk for self-harm.

 “Suicidal thinking is common and widespread, especially among people with mental illnesses,” says Öngür.
 “Yet we don’t have good ways of deciding who is at genuine risk, and who is struggling but who won’t go through with hurting themselves.
 The reality is that there is no established way of saying this person is at higher risk than that person.”

 White, middle-aged men with medical problems are at the highest risk, but it’s not entirely clear why. Öngür notes that “this idea of control and virility and being able to deal with the world in a certain way—as that starts to slip away, there’s often a sense of loss of control and threat to one’s manhood, and that seems to be associated with higher rates of suicide.”